TVC principal urges parents to enroll their children to TVET for skilling

 David Mbiti Wambuli TVC principal Eunice Wambua at her office./Lydia Ngoolo.

-David Mbiti Wambuli TVC principal has urged parents to enrill their children into the Technical and Vocational and Education Training (TVET) institutions to acquire the necessary skills.
+David Mbiti Wambuli, TVC principal, has urged parents to enrol their children on the Technical and Vocational Education Training (TVET) institutions to acquire the necessary technical skills for self-reliance.

-Speaking during the institution open day, the principal Eunice Wambua noted that due to 100 percent transition there is need for parents to make sure no child misses higher education regardless of their education level.
+Speaking during the institution’s open day, the principal Eunice Wambua noted that due to 100 per cent transition, there is a need for parents to make sure no child misses higher education regardless of their education level.

-“We are creating awareness to the community by opening the gates for them and letting them learn, go round the school and see what the students do.
-This is one of the ways of encouraging parents to appreciate the impact of TVET institutions, making the public understand more on technical skills.
-I am happy since the primary and secondary school learners joined and learned a lot,” Wambua said.
+“We are creating awareness in the community by opening the gates for them and letting them learn, go around the school and see what the students do.
+This is one of the ways of encouraging parents to appreciate the impact of TVET institutions, helping the public better understand technical skills.
+I am happy for opening the college to the community to create awareness on courses offered and the advanced training equipment and innovation,” Wambua said.

-She added that nowadays there are no men oriented courses since the girls have taken up and in the near future maybe the number will be even more.
+She added that nowadays there are no men-oriented courses because the girls have taken them up, and in the near future, the number might even increase.

-“It’s a cultural aspect and belief that there are male dominated courses but as trainers we will try our best to sensitize the girls.”
+“It’s a cultural aspect and belief that there are male-dominated courses, but as trainers, we will try our best to sensitise the girls.”
 She noted

 By Lydia Ngoolo